 We did not make this decision lightly.
 Our Fellows already make significant financial, personal, and professional sacrifices to join us for six months in Portland.
 By canceling the program now, we hoped to avoid causing them additional disruption and uncertainty.

 World Forestry Center informed the 2020 Fellows and will refund Program Fees.
 Also, to lessen the financial impact, we chose to reimburse their Visa Application fees.
-We also extended to them immediate acceptance into our 2021 International Fellowship Program.
 The Fellows were understandably disappointed, but grateful for our conclusive action.

 In the absence of new Fellows, our staff will strengthen, refine, and reimagine this unique program.
 They are already preparing for when we can once again bring together natural resource professionals from around the world to learn from the experts of our region and from one another.